July 23, 2018

 Penney was nominated by his industry peers and selected based on his service to the FBA and his community involvement.
 In 2017, he was presented with the Florida Bankers Chairman’s Award in recognition of his continuous support of the association, his leadership on FBA committees, and his commitment to the success of the banking industry.

-Additionally, Penney was elected to a one-year term on the Florida Bankers Executive Committee where he will represent Florida’s 63 banks with up $300 million in assets.
+Additionally, Penney was elected to a one-year term on the Florida Bankers Executive Committee where he will represent Florida’s 63 banks with up to $300 million in assets.

 Penney chaired the Florida Bankers Educational Foundation (FBEF) from 2014 to 2017.
 During that time he served as the FBEF representative on the FBA Board of Directors.
 He has also served on the FBA’s Government Relations Committee and is currently a board member of the Florida BankPac, a statewide, bi-partisan, non-profit political action committee.